Who We Are

 Board member, Hellen Gelband develops global health policy alongside researchers and policy makers from low- and middle-income countries, including those in which Bikes for the World's partners work.
 She is also a DC-area bicycle commuter.
 Currently with the Center for Disease Dynamics, Economics and Policy, Hellen has worked previously for Resources for the Future, the Institute of Medicine of the National Academies, and the Congressional Office of Technology Assessment.
 She holds degrees from Pomona College and the Johns Hopkins University School of Public Health.
 Hellen has been on the Bikes for the World Advisory committee since 2005 and a board member since Bikes for the World's incorporation in 2011.

-Board member, Karen Hendrixson joined the Bikes for the World board in April 2012.
+Secretary and board member, Karen Hendrixson joined the Bikes for the World board in April 2012.
 She is an independent international development consultant specializing in Africa.
 She has lived in Ghana and Liberia, and has worked or travelled in another eleven African countries.
 She served six years on the board of The Langley School in McLean VA, where she chaired the Governance Committee and served four years as Vice-Chair/Treasurer.
 Karen holds a Ph.D. and M.A. from the Fletcher School of Law and Diplomacy at Tufts University, has studied international relations at the London School of Economics, and is a magna cum laude, Phi Beta Kappa, graduate from Brandeis University.
 She lives in McLean VA with her husband and their three teenagers.

 Board member, Thomas McCarthy has been a Financial Advisor for over 26 years, is an Executive Financial Advisor with Raymond James Financial Services.
 Previously he was Associate Director of National Youth Work Alliance which established and assisted programs for at-risk youth across the country.
 His long-term and extensive volunteer work includes Board membership on several non-profit organizations.
 He is a founding member of the Coordinating Committee of the Cyprus Friendship Program and served in a similar capacity for the Children’s Friendship Project for Northern Ireland for over 15 years.
 He has been a collection manager for Bikes for the World (and before that Pedals for Progress) every year since 1995.